-The marked increase in the use of reexamination has naturally caused more frequent and closer evaluation of its unique procedures by involved parties and the courts.
-In short, reexamination and its satellite issues (such as litigation stays) remain among the faster developing areas of intellectual property law.
+The marked increase in the use of reexamination has naturally caused more frequent and closer evaluation of its unique procedures.
+In short, reexamination and its satellite issues (such as litigation stays, protective orders, nonobviousness evidence, duty of disclosure) remain among the faster developing areas of intellectual property law.
 Indeed, in the words of top PTO officials, it is still a "work in progress."
-We have identified a number of hot topics that are currently confronting parties finding themselves in a "parallel universe."
-These hot topics, were selected and are discussed with special attention to the perspective of the judges who are tasked with managing the interfaces between the parallel universes.
+We have identified a number of hot topics that are currently confronting parties finding themselves in a parallel universe.
+These hot topics were selected and are discussed with special attention to the perspective of the judges who manage the interface between the parallel universes.
 Our hot topics include:

-- (A) Reexamination Pendency,

-- (B) Litigation Stays,

-- (C) Protective Orders,

-- (D) Substantial New Questions of Patentability,

-- (E) Real Party in Interest,

-- (F) Impact of KSR,

-- (G) Possible Defenses Other Than Patents and Printed Publications,

-- (H) Multiple PTO Proceedings,

-- (I) Appeals of Inter Partes Reexaminations to the BPAI and the Federal Circuit,

-- (J) Impact of PTO and Court Decisions on Stock Price,

-- (K) Effect of Settlement Agreements on Inter Partes Reexamination, and

-- (L) Reexaminations and Willfulness.
+- (A) Reexamination Pendency - (B) Litigation Stays - (C) Protective Orders - (D) Substantial New Questions of Patentability - (E) Post-Grant Review Proposals - (F) Multiple PTO Proceedings Involving the Same Patent - (G) Appeals of Inter Partes Reexaminations to BPAI and Federal Circuit - (H) Impact of Reexamination on Remedies - (I) Impact of Reexamination and Court Decisions on Stock Price - (J) Impact of Settlement Agreements on Inter Partes Reexamination - (K) Impact of Reexaminations on Willfulness and Inequitable Conduct, and - (L) Retained Reexamination Experts